-The parent company only financial statements of the Company for the years ended December 31, 2021 and 2020 were authorized for issue by the Board of Directors on March 15, 2022.
+The consolidated financial statements of the Company and subsidiaries ("the Group") for the years ended December 31, 2021 and 2020 were authorized for issue by the Board of Directors on March 15, 2022.

 3. Newly Issued or Revised Standards and Interpretations